M1 Garand Failure to Fire

 1 Weak Or Broken Hammer Spring:

 A weak hammer spring may fail to drive the hammer forward against the firing pin with sufficient force to fire the cartridge.
 This is indicated by a light indent in the primer.
-Remove the spring from the trigger housing group as shown in the Detailed Strip article and replace.
+Remove the spring from the trigger housing group as shown in the Detailed Strip article and replace it.

 2 Lower Tang On Hammer Strikes Stud On Trigger Guard: